 “I have received a treatise in which a Jew engages in dialog with a Christian.
 He dares to pervert the scriptural passages which we cite in testimony to our faith, concerning our Lord Christ and Mary his mother, and to interpret them quite differently.
 With this argument he thinks he can destroy the basis of our faith.”

 Chris Hedges, author, journalist, and himself a graduate of Harvard Divinity School and son of a Protestant minister, has written his own 21st-century version of “Of The Jews And Their Lies,” entitled I Don’t Believe in Atheists.
-Anti-Semitism is a bit passe for today’s Christians (a bit tacky after Hitler, wouldn’t you say?), but bigotry against the godless remains relatively safe to express in public.
-Many a reviewer and interviewer have called the title “cute” (cuter than Von Der Juden und Ihren Lugen?), and Hedges’ bigorty seems to be getting a pass from folks on the left for who probably would have reacted differently had it been anyone else writing the same words.
+Anti-Semitism is relatively passé for today’s Christians (at best, a bit tacky after Hitler), but bigotry against the godless remains relatively safe to express in public.
+Many a reviewer and interviewer have called the title “cute” (cuter than Von Der Juden und Ihren Lügen?), and Hedges’ bigotry seems to be getting a pass from folks on the left for who probably would have reacted differently had it been anyone else writing the same words.

 I feel the same about Hedges as I do about Christopher Hitchens, after he came out so forcefully behind the Bush’s invasion of Iraq; a deep admiration now gone sour.
 Hedges says the book was born of his debates with what he calls ‘the new atheists,’ writers such as Hitchens, Sam Harris, Richard Dawkins, Daniel Dennett and E. O. Wilson.
 He calls today’s atheist writers religious fundamentalists, assigning them to “the cult of science” and decrying their intolerance and bigotry while doling out plenty of his own.